Skip to main content

 Education - Secondary Education (Grades 7-12)

-Students at Saint Joseph’s University who major in English, mathematics, biology, Spanish, Italian, French, Latin, chemistry, biology, physics or history may add a double major in secondary education.
+Students at Saint Joseph’s University who major in English, mathematics, Spanish, Italian, French, classical studies, chemistry, biology, physics or history may add a double major in secondary education.
 The combination of these programs provides you with the background required to apply for certification as a high school or middle school teacher in your specialty area.

-You have the opportunity to study as a dual major in secondary education and one of the following subject areas leading to certification:
+• You will have the opportunity to study as a dual major in secondary education and one of the following subject areas leading to certification:

 • Biology